Granjow/small-state-machine/README.md

 const machine = new SmallStateMachine<States, Triggers>( States.Sunshine );

+// Define transitions between sunshine and rain,
-machine.configure( States.Sunshine )
+// and run actions when entering/exiting sunshine machine.configure( States.Sunshine )
     .onEntry( () => console.log( 'Let there be light!' ) )
     .onExit( () => console.log( 'I will be back!' ) )